 Guests can unwind at the rooftop fitness center or relax at the European Vista Blue Spa before enjoying a meal at the onsite cafe, all while watching the sunset over the bay.
 Expect modern, comfortable rooms, some even come with sea views.

-With easy access to the coastal highway, this hotel is within walking proximity to parks and restaurants, including 17 Mile Drive and just steps away from Cannery Row and the Monterey Bay Aquarium, making it the perfect base to enjoy this incredible city.
+This hotel is within walking proximity to parks and restaurants, the famous 17 Mile Drive and just steps away from Cannery Row and the Monterey Bay Aquarium, making it the perfect base to enjoy this incredible city.
+Monterey State Beach is also a short drive away.

 Gateway to the parks at Fresno